We spent $1.1 billion dollars, 5 years, and an infuriating amount of additional hours in traffic expanding the 405.

 But it didn’t have to be that way.

-Increased car capacity actually causing more traffic is now a well known phenomena called induced demand.
+Increased car capacity actually causing more traffic is now a well-known phenomenon called induced demand.
 And California officials know it.
 Yet we needed a politically easy project to drop some money on for economic stimulus during Obama’s reign, so we did anyway.

 Our next 405 hail marry?
 Well, let’s just let this quote from Metro sit right here for your reading enragement: